yeepio/yeep/docs/methods/permission.list.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.permission.read` permission.
+Requestor must be authenticated.
+No explicit permissions are required; only retrieves permissions that the requestor can access via `yeep.permission.read`.

 ## Parameters